What Is Nesting in Pregnancy?

 Deep Cleaning

-This may take the form of decluttering, dusting and wiping down surfaces, doing laundry, or trying to rid the house of dirt and grime.
-You may also notice that you feel more sensitive to the presence of dirt and clutter.
+The nesting instinct often triggers a burst of energy to tidy, dust, and deep clean every corner of the house.
+This may take the form of decluttering, wiping down surfaces, doing laundry, or trying to rid the house of dirt and grime.
+You may also feel more sensitive to the presence of dirt and clutter.

 Stocking Up on Baby Supplies